 When youre done designing, dont look for a compatibility checker or a Publish button.
 Your app is already live?just click Launch App.

 Access apps save you the trouble of building views, switchboards and other user interface (UI) elements.
-Table names show up on the left edge of t

 No page specified.
 To populate this tab, choose which page you wish to display in Theme Settings under the Product Pages heading.